3DO Player Bus (PBUS) Controller Protocol¶

 Serial shift register daisy-chain system supporting hot-swappable multi-device input

-Implemented by Robert Dale Smith (2025) Based on 3DO Opera hardware documentation and PBUS protocol specification
+Documented by Robert Dale Smith (2025) Based on 3DO Opera hardware documentation and PBUS protocol specification

 Table of Contents¶